?

 Description

-Mr Terry Creagh is a New Zealand trained plastic and reconstructive surgeon who works both in the private and public sector.
+Mr Terry Creagh is a New Zealand trained plastic, reconstructive and hand surgeon who works both in the private and public sector.

 His track record of patient satisfaction is second to none.
 Terry was trained as a Specialist Plastic and Reconstructive Surgeon in New Zealand.
 He spent several years the United Kingdom extending his skill set.
 He has extensive training with world-leading plastic surgeons in Glasgow and London, and was pleased to be able to bring back this cutting edge global expertise to New Zealand.